mrOranger/Prolog/README.md

 # Prolog
 Repository for Prolog programs of Artificial Intelligence.
 The following repository contains:
 1. __Family__.
-A respotory used to discover the relationships in a family knowledge base.
+A respotory used to discover the relationships of familie's knowledge base.

 ### Useful Information
 - Author: Edoardo Oranger.